NickLarsen/sliding-tiles/SlidingTiles/README.md

 - Cell values must be integers from 0 to (width × height - 1)
 - Value 0 represents the empty tile
 - Each value must appear exactly once
+- Problem instance metadata is specified on the same line after a `#` character
 - Blocks are separated by blank lines
+- No blank lines are needed between problem instances within a block
 - The file must end with a blank line
 - Instance metadata is optional but recommended